Sunday Visitors

 There are so many wonderful things to draw visitors to St Peter’s Church.
 Firstly, and most importantly you will find a sense of God’s love and peace here – both in the building and outside in the beautiful church which overlooks the Weald of Kent.

-From May until Harvest (which is the first Sunday in October) our church is open (subject to services and the availability of our volunteer guides) from 2.30-4.30pm on Saturdays, Sundays, and some Bank Holiday afternoons.
+From May until Harvest (which is the first Sunday in October) our church is open (subject to services including weddings and the availability of our volunteer guides) from 2.30-4.30pm on Saturdays, Sundays, third Wednesdays and some Bank Holiday afternoons.
 Teas are usually available too.

 Our church guides will be on hand to show you our Millennium Window and the other special things our church has to offer such as the bronze Head and Hands of Christ; Graham Clarke’s ‘The Nativity’ triptych.
 And outside there is an amazing view over beautiful countryside and you can stand at a viewing platform and see how far it is to various places including Hastings, Tenterden, Gatwick, etc.